 This highlights incredibly well how the absence of streaming boosted its digital sales and, consequently, how necessary it is to look at all possible music consumption formats to get a meaningful conclusion.

-Both Taylor Swift and Speak Now have gone over 10 million equivalent album sales, an immense total for anyone.
+Both Taylor Swift and Speak Now have gone up to 10.9 million and 10.4 million equivalent album sales, respectively, an immense total for anyone.

 It has been able to sustain its appeal fairly well in the mid-run though.
-It also continues to do well with near 700,000 sales since our last update.
+It also continues to do well with 300,000 sales since our last update.

 Its success is in the same league as the one of Taylor Swift and Speak Now once we consider it had much less years to amass sales.

 We can also point out how difficult it is to hit 10 million many times, ones your casual listeners are already satisfied with plenty of hits from you.

 In fact, Taylor Swift is the only female singer with 5 10-million sellers this millennium.
 Overall, only Eminem did better with 6.

 Lover is now at 6.6 million.
 It seems to be one more album that only needs time to grow.

 Although there is still a long way, it isn’t impossible to see all her albums up to Lover reach 10 million at some point.

 folklore is still quite recent, and while right now it lacks hits, the total sales are already very healthy at 4.6 million.